watchly/docs/docs/data-shippers/logstash.md

 Logstash is an open source log aggregation and transformation tool and server-side data processing pipeline that ingests data from a multitude of sources simultaneously.
 With Logstash, you can transforms your data, and send it directly to **Axiom**.

+You can use Logstash to collect, parse, and store logs for future use on **Axiom**.

+Logstash works as a Data pipeline tool with Axiom, where from one end the data is input from the servers and from the other end **Axiom** takes out the data and converts it into useful information.

 It can read data from various `input` sources , **filter data** for the specified configuration and eventually **stores the data.**
 Logstash sits between your data and where you want to store it.

- Logstash works as a Data pipeline tool with Axiom, where from one end the data is input from the servers and from the other end **Axiom** takes out the data and converts it into useful information.

 ### Installation